xrrocha/word-scrambler/README.md

 }
 ```

-Interestingly, ranges have a `random()` method that can be invoked without
+Interestingly, ranges have their own `random()` extension function that can
-providing a randomizer.
-That's why our Kotlin implementation doesn't have
+be invoked without providing a randomizer.
+That's why our Kotlin
-a `Random` instance like the Java one does.
+implementation doesn't have  a `Random` instance like the Java one does.

 Note also how we exploit the `also` extension function to simplify swapping.
 It may look "overly idiomatic," but it allows for some showing off... 😏